MicrosoftDocs/memdocs/windows-365/enterprise/in-development.md

 ### Nested virtualizations<!--37800910-->

-In a future release, Windows 365 8vCPU/32GB licenses will support nested virtualizations for all regions (except Southeast Asia and West US 2).
+In a future release, Windows 365 8vCPU/32GB licenses will support nested virtualizations most currently supported regions.
+Southeast Asia and West US 2 will follow at a later date.

 ### Operating system end of support status for Cloud PCs<!--36852572 -->